AnalyseOptimize/high_frequency_trading/README.md

 | inventory enhanced (1) | **824.42**   | **799.09** |
 | inventory enhanced (2)| **421.92**   | **798.75** |

 More details, including descriptions of algorithms you can find in the notebook.
 The .pdf contains a short review of the suggested articles.
+The data is available [here](https://drive.google.com/drive/folders/1nWvJAfUMclZpvzQ2xyfozDk8efn85RWT).